JetBrains/intellij-sdk-docs/topics/tutorials/custom_language_support/grammar_and_parser.md

 <!-- Copyright 2000-2023 JetBrains s.r.o. and contributors.
 Use of this source code is governed by the Apache 2.0 license. -->

+<link-summary>Sample implementation of grammar and parser for Simple language.</link-summary>

 <tldr>

 **Reference**: [](implementing_lexer.md), [](implementing_parser_and_psi.md)